ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Act as a server, by listening for incoming Connections, receiving requests, and sending responses, see {{server-example}}.
-- Act as a client, by connecting to a Remote Endpoint using Initiate, sending requests, and receiving responses, see {{client-example}}.
+- Act as a client, by connecting to a Remote Endpoint using `Initiate`, sending requests, and receiving responses, see {{client-example}}.
 - Act as a peer, by connecting to a Remote Endpoint using Rendezvous while simultaneously waiting for incoming Connections, sending Messages, and